Inés de Guerrico Eguses: Literary work

-The writing by nuns in the convents of the colonial period and until the 19th century was a common practice in the South American continent, not only because it allowed to reinforce the faith or because it was given a sacramental logic, but also because it allowed "expression of some concern or some dissatisfaction with the reality experienced".
+The writing by nuns in the convents of the colonial period and until the 19th century was a common practice in the South American continent, not only because it allowed reinforcing the faith or because it was given a sacramental logic, but also because it allowed "expression of some concern or some dissatisfaction with the reality experienced".
 In this context is framed the literary work carried out by the nuns in the lodgings and convents of the continent between the seventeenth and nineteenth centuries, who mainly wrote spiritual letters, diaries, autobiographies, and epistolary genre.
 In this way, the writings of Sister María Jacinta stood out, which, together with those of the Chilean Sister Josefa de los Dolores Peña y Lillo Barbosa, would be the best known of their kind in South America.

 Sister Maria Jacinta's writings are based on a series of five epistolary letters sent to José Miguel de Tagle -for which there is no consensus as to whether there was a relationship or not- that probably date back to the 1820s, although their date is not certain.

 She died in 1840 in Buenos Aires, Argentine Confederation.